Social credit system: 2002 to 2014

 In 2002, the construction of a social credit system was formally announced during the 16th National Congress of the Chinese Communist Party.
 The central government had not developed a specific vision for what a finished system might look like.
 Local governments were to develop pilot initiatives which could then guide the larger policy approach.

 In 2003, the State Council stated that the basic framework and operational mechanisms for a social credit should be established within five years.
 Most of the goals in this period were missed, although the financial aspects of social credit developed much further than non-financial aspects.

 Among the financial aspects of social credit which developed quickly was credit reporting.
 In March 2006, the People's Bank of China established the Credit Reference Center, which has information regarding financial credit worthiness and has established basic financial records for 990 million Chinese citizens as of 2019.
 Its records relate only to finance and does not have any blacklist mechanism.

 In 2007, the Inter-Ministerial Joint Conference on the Establishment of the SCS was established, replacing the leading small group which had previously been the top policy organ for social credit issues.
-The initial blueprints of the Social Credit System were drafted in 2007 by government bodies.
-The social credit system also attempts to solve the moral vacuum problem, insufficient market supervision and income inequality generated by the rapid economic and social changes since Chinese economic reform in 1978.
+The initial blueprints of the social credit system were drafted in 2007 by government bodies.
+The social credit system also attempts to solve the moral vacuum problem, insufficient market supervision and income inequality generated by the rapid economic and social changes since the reform and opening up in 1978.
 As a result of these problems, trust issues emerged in Chinese society such as food safety scandals, labor law violations, intellectual property thefts and corruption.
 Among the purposes of social credit is promotion and moral education regarding personal integrity and honesty.
 The policy of the social credit system traces its origin from both policing and work management practices.

 The government of modern China has maintained systems of paper records on individuals and households such as the dàng'àn (档案) and hùkǒu (户口) which officials might refer to, but these systems do not provide the same degree and rapidity of feedback and consequences for Chinese citizens as the integrated electronic system because of the much greater difficulty of aggregating paper records for rapid, robust analysis.